staropram/AGI-bootstrap/README.md

 # TODO

+Going to rewrite the message system entirely so that everyone is an agent, and I'm not going to use JSON as it wastes too many tokens, need something compact.

 0. Need ability to keep track of own context length and modify or summarize past context to stay within context window.
 1. add `create_commmand` command
 2. add `create_function` command